-- Preconditions cannot be strengthened in subclasses. - Postconditions cannot be weakened in subclasses.
+- Preconditions cannot be strengthened in subclasses. - Postconditions cannot be weakened in subclasses. - Any good reasons for these requirements?

-Class Invariant
+Class Invariants

-- A class invariant is an expression that must be fulfilled by all objects of the class at all stable times in the lifespan of an object - After object creation - Before execution a public method - After execution of a public method - A class invariant is extra requirement on the pre and postconditions of methods. - Class invariants can be used to express consistency checks between the data representation and the method of a class, e.g., after if a stack is empty then size of the linked list is zero. - Class invariants cannot be weakened in subclasses. - Not supported in Java.
+- A class invariant is an expression that must be fulfilled by all objects of the class at all stable times in the lifespan of an object - After object creation - Before execution a public method - After execution of a public method - A class invariant is extra requirement on the pre and postconditions of methods. - Class invariants can be used to express consistency checks between the data representation and the method of a class, e.g., after if a stack is empty then size of the linked list is zero. - Class invariants cannot be weakened in subclasses. - Supported in Eiffel, not supported in Java.